pythianasharma/ebs-sql-scripts/README.md

 # EBS SQL Scripts

-This repo has commonly used sql scripts in EBS
+This repo has commonly used sql scripts in EBS!!